PSHE and RSE

-Through our PSHE curriculum we aim to help build confident individuals who are able to live safe, healthy and fulfilling lives and enjoy learning.
-We want our students to become responsible citizens who make positive contributions to society.
+Under the Every Child Matters Framework, the aims of teaching PSHE is essential in enabling all young people to become successful learners who enjoy learning and achieving.
+PSHE helps to build confident individuals who are able to live safe healthy and fulfilling lives and responsible citizens who make positive contributions to society.

-Our PSHE curriculum also includes opportunities to link to British Values, Spiritual, Moral, Social and Cultural (SMSC) development and is underpinned by our Catholic ethos.
+Our PSHE curriculum also includes opportunities to link to British Values, Spiritual, Moral, Social and Cultural (SMSC) development and the status of our school as a Catholic community.

 The Catholic character of the school requires that, in the specific area of SRE, the leadership and management of Sacred Heart School, working with foundation governors, will: